rocc-jenkins/rocc-device-scheduler-app/README.md

-# rocc-micro-frontend-app

-# Micro Frontend Typescript App Template

-This app is a basic app/remote application template with TypeScript.
+This app is to view the Appointments

 # Configure App Dependencies